-Top chosen destination during Summers, for a good reason, Athens is a perfect choice if you are looking for a mix of bright sun, white sand and a bit of history.
+Top chosen destination in Europe, especially during the summer, for a good reason, Athens is a perfect choice if you are looking for a mix of bright sun, white sand, and a bit of history.

 Getting around Athens is quite easy, the metro system is really good and there are metro stations nearby most of the important monuments in the city center.